lalitmohit/CreditSea/README.md

 - Users can access the loan application form, submit a loan request, and view the status of their application.
 - Verifiers can review loans where the status is not "APPROVED".
-- Admins can approve or reject loans and also view loans that are pending or approved.
+- Admins can approve or reject loans and also view loans that are verified, rejected or approved.

 ---